ansible-lockdown/RHEL6-STIG/README.md

 Configure RHEL 6 to be DISA STIG compliant.
 CAT I findings will be corrected by default.
 CAT II and CAT III findings can be corrected by setting the appropriate variable to enable those tasks.

 Not all findings can be remediated automatically, or they require more complex automation specific to your environment in order to be remediated appropriately.
-See `tasks/not_automated.yml` for these findings.
+See comments in `tasks/cat1.yml, tasks/cat2.yml, tasks/cat3.yml` for these findings.

 This role **will make changes to the system** that could break things.
-This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted, though auditing functionality is in the works.
+This is not an auditing tool but rather a remediation tool to be used for system hardening before or after an audit has been conducted.

 ## Installing from Ansible Galaxy ##